mav-rik/not-sap/README.md

 # notsap

-A TypeScript toolchain for building SAP Fiori apps with modern web development.
+A TypeScript toolchain for building OData-driven SPAs with modern web development.
 Combines a type-safe OData client with Vue 3 components.
+Deploy to SAP Fiori Launchpad, HANA XSA, or any static hosting.

 **[Demo Application →](https://github.com/mav-rik/not-sap-demo)**